cgiacomini/vagrant--kubernetes/examples/021-Observability/README.md

 ***hostPath*** will work here because all node are mounting the NFS share.
 For choices 3. and 4. the deployment  will have to use a persistentVolumeClaim.

-But if we want to a dynamic storage provisioning then using a PV and a PVC is the choice.
+But if we want a dynamic storage provisioning then using a PV and a PVC is the choice.
 With ***Dynamic Storage Provisioning***, the Kubernetes Control Plane automatically allocate storage to containers when it detects that the container need it.
 The storage is selected based on the storage class required by the container requirements.
 The Control Plane create a PV and and attach it to the container.